ballerina-platform/ballerina-lang/stdlib/task/src/main/ballerina/src/task/Module.md

 A `Scheduler` can be used to create timers via its `TimerConfiguration`.

-The following code creates a `task:Scheduler` as a timer.
+The following code snippet shows how to create a `task:Scheduler` as a timer.

 ```ballerina
 task:TimerConfiguration timerConfiguration = {